-Next, select make entities visible and select the 45-degree arc - representing a half-open door, and select enter, to complete the selection.
+Next, select Make Entities Visible select the 45-degree arc - representing a half-open door, and select enter, to complete the selection.

-Finally, there is one more state to add - and that's for a CLOSED DOOR.
+Finally, one more state to add - for a CLOSED DOOR.
 So, repeat the same steps as before and create a visibility state for a CLOSED DOOR.
-This time do not select any geometry in the CAD blocks because the rectangular door panel should show up in ALL states.
-Once finished with editing the block, be sure to save it with a different name.
+This time do not select any geometry in the CAD blocks because the rectangular door panel should appear in ALL states.
+Once finished editing the block, be sure to save it with a different name.

-This block can be now stored in the block library.
+This block can now be stored in the block library.
 There is a library that comes with every license of BricsCAD.
-You can customize as you wish and add components to it - like this door.
+You can customize as you wish and add components like this door.

-Notice, there is a category in the Block Library for 3D doors, but currently there is not a category for any 2D Doors.
+Notice there is a category in the Block Library for 3D doors, but currently, there is no category for any 2D Doors.
 So, the 2D Doors folder needs to be created.

-To do this, go to the panels, on the right, and go to the library panel, and open it.
+To do this, go to the panels on the right, the library panel, and open it.

-Open the library and select the blue button, with the plus on it, in the bottom right-hand corner.
-When a new object is added to the library, it will also create a new folder for it at the same time.
+Open the library and select the blue button with the plus on it, in the bottom right-hand corner.
+When a new object is added to the library, it will also create a new folder for it simultaneously.

 When the dialog appears, select the entire drawing.
 As a good practice, give it the same name as when it was first saved to keep things organized.

 Once created, you can either create or choose a category.
-Notice that when you start typing in door, BricsCAD is trying to match it to one of the pre-existing categories.
+When you start typing in the door, BricsCAD tries to match it to one of the pre-existing categories.

-To override this, pick outside of that list, and continue to edit, and call it Door 2D.
+To override this, pick outside of that list, continue to edit, and call it Door 2D.

-This folder doesn't already exist, so it will be created on the fly.
-Generally, you do want it to create it in the same components folder as the remaining library components - so select the create button.
+This folder doesn't exist, so it will be created on the fly.
+Generally, you do want it to be created it in the same components folder as the remaining library components - so select the create button.
 The new folder now appears in the block library.

 It is often a good idea to go to the menu at the top of the library panel and select the generate thumbnails command.
-This helps make sure that it has created a representation of this new door - in that door 2D folder.
+This helps ensure that it has created a representation of this new door - in that door 2D folder.

-Now when you open the Door 2D category, you should see the door visibility file.
+You should see the door visibility file when you open the Door 2D category.
 Now, you can select this door visibility block, and place it in the drawing.

 Adding Reference Curves to Parametric Blocks

-Presently, an insertion point is not specified to help position the new block in the drawing.
-So, it must be given a scale factor for XY, and rotation, to place the block.
-Ultimately, this is the not the best workflow, so the saved version in the library needs to be edited.
+An insertion point is not specified to help position the new block in the drawing.
+So, a scale factor for XY and rotation must be given to place the block.
+Ultimately, this is not the best workflow, so the saved version in the library needs to be edited.

 Go back to the parametric tab, go to the parametric blocks tab, and pick the reference curves tool.
-Next, select the four horizontal lines that represent the wall in the block.
-Notice that the lines has changed color.
+Next, select the four horizontal lines representing the block's wall.
+Notice that the lines have changed color.

-Notice that the new version, door visibility block appears with a circle including a FX symbol on it, meaning that it is parametric.
+Notice that in the new version, the door visibility block appears with a circle with an FX symbol, meaning it is parametric.

-It doesn't specify what per perimetric functions it has, but it does identify is as a parametric block.
+It doesn't specify what per perimetric functions it has, but it does identify it as a parametric block.

 Going back to the floor plan, select the door visibility block.
 When it is moved into the drawing, notice that instead of showing the white lines, it's showing guide curves like those seen with the BricsCAD Copy Guided and Move Guided tools.

-When the block is moved over the walls on the interior the building, it's not matching the width – but, when moved over the exterior walls, it does.
+When the block is moved over the walls on the interior of the building, it does not match the width – but when moved over the exterior walls, it does.

 Further Modifying Behavior of Parametric Blocks